IKaramazov/IKaramazov.github.io/_posts/2018-08-13-submitted-dog-breed-classification-project.md

 There might be some changes that I still need to implement on my Dog Breed Classifier but I am hopeful that those will be simple to do.

 I find out in about a half hour whether I'll have to serve jury duty this week.
 Hopefully not, as I have an appointment to see a fiduciary lawyer tomorrow.
 I'm not looking forward to that but it will be even more of a pain if I need to reschedule.

+Update: My project passed!
+On to the next one :).